Greenlane Renewables Inc. (GRN.V) (CVE:GRN) Given a C$3.50 Price Target by Raymond James Analysts

-Greenlane Renewables Inc. (GRN.V) (CVE:GRN) has been given a C$3.50 price target by stock analysts at Raymond James in a research report issued to clients and investors on Thursday, BayStreet.CA reports.
+Greenlane Renewables Inc. (GRN.V) (CVE:GRN) has been given a C$3.50 price objective by stock analysts at Raymond James in a research report issued to clients and investors on Wednesday, BayStreet.CA reports.
 The firm currently has a “strong-buy” rating on the stock.
-Raymond James’ price objective indicates a potential upside of 25.90% from the company’s current price.
+Raymond James’ target price would suggest a potential upside of 25.90% from the company’s current price.

-A number of other equities research analysts also recently commented on the company.
-Cormark set a C$2.30 target price on Greenlane Renewables Inc. (GRN.V) and gave the company a “buy” rating in a research note on Monday.
-Pi Financial upped their price target on shares of Greenlane Renewables Inc. (GRN.V) from C$2.45 to C$3.00 in a research report on Friday, March 12th.
+A number of other analysts also recently issued reports on GRN.
+Cormark set a C$2.30 price objective on Greenlane Renewables Inc. (GRN.V) and gave the stock a “buy” rating in a research report on Monday, May 10th.
+Pi Financial raised their price objective on Greenlane Renewables Inc. (GRN.V) from C$2.45 to C$3.00 in a research report on Friday, March 12th.

 Greenlane Renewables Inc provides biogas upgrading systems worldwide.
 The company's systems remove impurities and separate carbon dioxide from biomethane in the raw biogas created from anaerobic decomposition of organic waste at landfills, wastewater treatment plants, and farms and food waste facilities for injection into the natural gas grid or for direct use as vehicle fuel.